MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/nbllso/ns-nbllso-ndis_tcp_large_send_offload_net_buffer_list_info.md

 ### -field LsoV1TransmitComplete.Type

 The offload type that the miniport driver performed.
-The mniport drivers leaves this value the
+The miniport drivers leaves this value the
         same as it was when the overlying driver submitted the packet for transmit.

 ### -field LsoV1TransmitComplete.Reserved2